uswds/uswds-site/_components/utilities/height-and-width.md

 type: utility
 title: Height and width
 category: Utilities
-lead: Set the height and width of an item.
+lead: Set the dimensions of an item.
 subnav:
 - text: Height
   href: '#height'